Rapidity distribution at soft-virtual and beyond for n-colorless particles to N$^4$LO in QCD: Soft-virtual rapidity distribution

+where $\mu_F$ is the factorization scale.
+In \eqref{eq:W-intermsof-x0} $, \Delta_{d,ab}$ is the partonic coefficient function which can be expressed as

+where $\delta_1$ and $\delta_2$ are the shorthand notations for the two $\delta$-functions appearing in the last line of \eqref{eq:W-intermsof-x0}.
+In the above equation, ${\cal M}_{ab}$ is the UV renormalized pure virtual corrections for the $2\rightarrow n$ scattering while the quantity inside the square brackets encapsulates all the real emission contributions as it is already normalised by the pure virtual contributions after the phase space integration.
+The $\Gamma$'s are the mass-factorization kernels which are introduced to cancel the initial state collinear singularity present in both virtual and real emission contributions in \eqref{eq:Deltadab}.
+In the next section, we will study the IR factorisation property of ${\cal M}_{ab}$.
 Being a scattering process containing $n$-number of final state colorless particles, the partonic coefficient function does, in fact, depend on the Mandelstam variables constructed out of all the independent external momenta which is concisely denoted through $\{p_j \cdot q_k\}$.
 In order to find the definition of soft limit in terms of the new partonic scaling variables, we take the double Mellin moment of $W$ with respect to the variables $N_{1(2)}$ which turns out to be

 All the quantities with functional dependence of $N_{1(2)}$ are in Mellin space where the soft limit is defined by the simultaneous limit of $N_{1(2)} \to \infty$.
 In terms of partonic scaling variables this condition gets translated to $z_{1(2)} \to 1$.
 Note that we normalize the coefficient function $\Delta_{d,ab}$ in such a way that at the leading order $W$ satisfies